cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Demo: Fedora Server

 :::notes
-- Connect to fedsrv with client, explain Client flatpak and cockpit UI
+- Connect to fedsrv with stable client, explain Client flatpak and cockpit UI
-- Show `rpm -qa cockpit`, installed by default
+- Show `rpm -qa cockpit` in Terminal, installed by default
 - Put myself in the position of the cockpit web UI; connect via SSH to fedsrv and run the bridge
 - `cockpit-bridge --interact=---`, with bridge-cli.txt
 - We can run a program with arguments, for example ping; we get the chunks of output, and eventually an exit code